 Allow Them to Take Responsibility

 Taking action on both of the above will help your loved one to see the consequences of their addiction.
 This serves as a potential wake-up call for your loved one to realize they need help for their drug and/or alcohol abuse.
 Not letting them experience this will only continue to blind them from understanding the magnitude of their problem.
+Encouraging them to visit a drug rehabilitation center can provide invaluable support from individuals who have successfully overcome similar challenges, reinforcing the importance of seeking help and embracing recovery.

 Stop Feeling Sorry for Them